You Give Good Love: Release

 Arista released "You Give Good Love" as the official leading single from Houston's self-titled debut album on February 22, 1985, over a week after the album itself was released on Valentine's Day 1985.

-Despite having charted the previous year with soul singer Teddy Pendergrass on the adult contemporary ballad "Hold Me", which reached the top ten on both the R&B and AC charts, Houston was still relatively unknown at the time of the release of "You Give Good Love".
+Despite having charted the previous year with soul singer Teddy Pendergrass on the adult contemporary ballad "Hold Me", which reached the top ten on both the R&B and adult contemporary charts, Houston was still relatively unknown at the time of the release of "You Give Good Love".

-At the time, the music industry was under a "musical re-segregation" where songs by popular artists were split between top 40, R&B, AC and rock genre radio stations following the backlash of the disco era in the late 1970s and early 1980s.

-In 1982, music editors for the industry magazines Billboard and Cashbox changed their official R&B charts from "soul" to "black", with Billboard journalist Nelson George explaining in its June 26 issue that year that the name change was based on the fact that "blacks [sic] have been making and buying pop music of greater stylistic variety than the soul sound since the early 1970s", noting most black artists were recording under various genres outside of what was considered "soul" music.
+At the time, the music industry was under a "musical re-segregation" where songs by popular artists were split between top 40, R&B, AC and rock genre radio stations following the sociopolitical backlash of the disco era in the late 1970s and early 1980s.
+In the early '80s, music editors for the industry magazines Cashbox and Billboard changed their official R&B charts from "soul" to "black", with Billboard journalist Nelson George explaining in the latter publication's June 26, 1982 issue that year that the name change was based on the fact that "blacks [sic] have been making and buying pop music of greater stylistic variety than the soul sound since the early 1970s", noting most black artists were recording under various genres outside of what was considered "soul" music.
 By that period, very few black artists were given play on pop radio.
 At the same time, black artists who did eventually cross over to pop radio, such as Lionel Richie, Prince and Michael Jackson recorded music directly aimed at white audiences.